-Look at my crayons.
-I have a lot of them and they are all different sizes and colors.
-Some are sharp and some of them are a little dull.
+I have many crayons here, and they’re all different sizes and colors.
+Some are sharp and some are dull.
 Some have strange-sounding names.
-Some of my crayons are brand new and some have been around for quite a while.
-The wrappers on some of them are fresh and clean while some of the wrappers are torn and dirty.
+Some are like-new and others have been used quite a bit.
+The wrappers are fresh on some, while others are torn and dirty.

-You and I could learn a lot from these crayons.
-Even though they have a lot of differences, they all fit very nicely in the same box.
-That is a good picture of the way the church should be.
-The people that make up the church come in all sizes and colors and some may have strange-sounding names.
+We can learn a lot from these crayons.
+Even though they may have differences, they all fit very nicely in the same box.
+That’s a good picture of the way the church should be.
+The people that make up the church come in all sizes and colors, and some may even have names that sound different from yours.
 Some are old and some are young.
-Some are pretty sharp and some may be a little dull.
-Some are dressed in very nice clothes while others may wear clothing that is a little soiled and worn.
+Some are dressed in very nice clothes, while others may wear clothing that is dirty and worn.

-James, the brother of Jesus, wrote in the Bible that the followers of Jesus should not show favoritism.
-He said, "My friends, if you have faith in our Lord Jesus Christ, you won't treat some people better than others.
-Suppose a rich person wearing fancy clothes and a gold ring comes to one of your meetings.
-And suppose a poor person dressed in worn-out clothes also comes.
-You must not give the best seat to the one in fancy clothes and tell the one who is poor to stand at the side or sit on the floor.
-That is the same as saying that some people are better than others.
-If you treat some people better than others, you have done wrong, and the Scriptures teach that you have sinned."
+James, the brother of Jesus, wrote in the Bible that the followers of Jesus should not show favoritism, or treat one person better than someone else.
+He said, "My friends, if you have faith in our Lord Jesus Christ, you won't treat some people better than others.”
+James explained that if a rich person wearing fancy clothes and a gold ring comes to one of your meetings and a poor person dressed in worn-out clothes also comes, you must not give the best seat to the one in fancy clothes and tell the one who is poor to stand at the side or sit on the floor.
+That is the same as saying that some people are better than others, which the Bible says is wrong.

-We must be careful not to show favoritism in our church.
-We are all God's children whether we are rich, poor, red, brown, yellow, black, or white.
-As James said, "You will do all right, if you obey the most important law in the Scriptures.
-It is the law that commands us to love others as much as we love ourselves."
+We must be careful not to show favoritism in our church or anywhere else.
+We’re all God's children, whether we’re rich or poor, or of any kind of race.
+As James said, "You will do all right if you obey the most important law in the Scriptures.
+It’s the law that commands us to love others as much as we love ourselves."